GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

   @bustamante_multi-step-ahead_2017
 ]
-//TODO: limited to a single sound source + absolute position of the robot is known In the same period,  Bustamante et al. developed a similar pipeline across a collection of articles #bustamante.
+//TODO: limited to a single sound source + absolute position of the robot is known In the same period,  Bustamante et al. presented a similar pipeline in a collection of articles #bustamante.
-In their foundational paper @bustamante_three-stage_2015, they introduce a three-stage strategy to combine a mobile robot control scheme and the associated source location estimator.
+In their foundational paper @bustamante_three-stage_2015, they introduced a three-stage strategy to combine a mobile robot control scheme and the associated source location estimator.
 The first stage consists of the short-term detection of azimuth and activity.
 This step solely leverages the most recent binaural features.
 The #acr("DoA") estimator is a maximum likelihood estimator derived directly from the #acr("DFT") of the listened signal.